Sharon Hugueny: Major role in Parrish

-Hugueny was seventh-billed in Parrish, a May 1961 release starring Karl Malden as a tobacco farm tycoon.
-She played Paige, his daughter, who competes for and wins the heart of Troy Donahue's title character against Connie Stevens and Diane McBain.
-The three young actresses were described as co-stars in the film's publicity releases.
-The film, budgeted at $1,500,000, was a hit, bringing in $4,200,000 in U.S. rentals alone, but the critics were dismissive; Bosley Crowther of The New York Times wrote: "Sharon Hugueny as the farmer's daughter who grows up to be sublimely marriageable...in the slick fiction tradition" and criticizing the film as "synthetic" and "artificial" and of its characters that "[N]ot one of them is representative of credible humanity".
+The following month brought big changes for Hugueny — May 4 was the release date for the studio's 2 hour-18 minute multi-star Technicolor production, Parrish, in which she is seventh-billed, playing Paige, the daughter of tobacco farm tycoon Karl Malden.
+The brunette Paige competes for and wins the heart of Troy Donahue's title character against two blondes, Hawaiian Eye regular Connie Stevens and Diane McBain, Donahue's co-star in another Warners detective series, Surfside 6.
+The three young actresses had substantial supporting roles and, in the film's publicity releases, were described as co-stars.
+The film, budgeted at $1,500,000, was a major hit, bringing in $4,200,000 in U.S. rentals alone, but the critics were dismissive, with The New York Times Bosley Crowther mentioning "Sharon Hugueny as the farmer's daughter who grows up to be sublimely marriageable…. in the slick fiction tradition" and demeaning the film as "synthetic" and "artificial", while saying of its characters that "[N]ot one of them is representative of credible humanity".